chris-mosley/AmazonBrandFilterList/README.md

  ### Missing a Brand?

+This is an Allowlist.
+This means that anything not on this list gets filtered.
+That also means we need to add as many brands to this list as possible.

 There are two ways to go about this.

 1. "I know how to do a Pull Request"

-   -   Please submit a pull request just adding the missing brands to brands.txt folllowing the [Submission Criteria](#submission-criteria)
+   -   Please submit a pull request just adding the missing brands to brands.txt following the [Submission Criteria](#submission-criteria)

 2. "What is a Pull Request?"